What Is Doomscrolling in Relationships & How to Stop It

 Just as we allocate specific times for work, exercise, and leisure, it’s essential to set aside dedicated breaks from our screens.
 Determine periods during the day, like during meals or before bedtime, when devices are kept away.

 This can significantly curb the urge to scroll and, over time, change your behavior.
-If you’re thinking, how do I stop doomscrolling?
-Start by creating these digital-free zones in your daily schedule.
+If you’re thinking, “How do I stop doomscrolling?” start by creating these digital-free zones in your daily schedule.

 2. Mindful consumption

 Instead of mindlessly scrolling through your feed, be intentional about your digital consumption.
 Subscribe to positive news outlets, or set app limits to ensure you’re not overindulging in distressing content.
-By practicing this mindful approach, you’re not only taking steps on how to prevent doomscrolling but also improving your overall digital well-being.

 3. Engage in alternative activities

 Often, the answer to breaking a habit lies in replacing it with another.
-So, what to do instead of doomscrolling?

 Dive into a new book, start a hobby, or even engage in physical activity.
 The idea is to keep oneself occupied with constructive tasks that offer a break from the digital world and provide emotional nourishment.

 4. Stay connected

 One of the best antidotes to doomscrolling is genuine human connection.
 Instead of reading about tragedies, engage in heart-to-heart conversations with loved ones.
-Share your concerns, discuss your feelings, and let these interactions be a reminder of the beauty and positivity that still exist in the world.

 5. Seek support

-If you find it challenging to curb the doomscrolling habit on your own, don’t hesitate to seek support.
-This could be in the form of a friend who shares your goal, a support group, or even professional counseling.
-Sometimes, external reinforcement can provide the necessary push to break free from compulsive behaviors.
+If curbing the doomscrolling habit on your own is challenging, don’t hesitate to seek support.
+This could be a friend who shares your goal, a support group, or even professional counseling.

 6. Set boundaries

 Allocate specific times for checking news or social media.
-Maybe you decide to only check in the morning and then again in the evening.
+Maybe you decide only to check in the morning and then again in the evening.
 By setting these limits, you can ensure that your digital consumption doesn’t overshadow face-to-face interactions.

 7. Stay mindful